 Milk fever in dogs occurs typically between 1 and 4 weeks after whelping.
 The bitch is in perfect health and the puppies are well-grown and have very healthy appetites.

 If the condition is observed in the early stages, the bitch may stop suckling the litter and sit apart from the puppies with an apprehensive expression.

 If made to walk she does so with difficulty and may fall over and start to have severe muscle spasms.
 The owner naturally suspects that the dog is poisoned or is having an epileptic fit.

-The cause of these alarming symptoms is a lowering of the blood calcium level.
-The demands of pregnancy and subsequent feeding of the puppies has made great inroads into the calcium reserves of the bitch.
+The cause of these alarming symptoms is the lowering of the blood calcium level.
+The demands of pregnancy and subsequent feeding of the puppies have made great inroads into the calcium reserves of the bitch.